Last updated: August 2, 2018

 By the turn of the 20th century, Waterford had fallen into disrepair.
 Yet the lack of commercial endeavors in and around the town left it remarkably free of modern intrusions.
 In 1943, descendants of village families and newcomers interested in preserving the buildings, traditions, and rural character of Waterford formed the non-profit Waterford Foundation.

 The Foundation has played an important role in revitalizing the physical fabric of Waterford as well as increasing the public's knowledge of life and work in an early American rural community.
 This group also preserved the Second Street School, which closed in 1957, and restored its interior back to its 1880s appearance.
-The Waterford Foundation preserves some sixty properties with protective preservation easements.
+There are more than 100 properties in Waterford protected by easements through a variety of conservation organizations.
 Significantly, today visitors experience many of the same views as those Waterford residents of two centuries ago.

 “About Waterford Virginia.”
 The Village of Waterford Virginia.